OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 			- Governance, Risk, and Compliance. logseq.order-list-type:: number
 	- # Modern Security Professionals
-		- ## The Three Pillars of Modern Security.
+		- ## The Three Pillars of Modern Security - The CIA Triad.
 			- Modern security professionals are responsible for protecting {{cloze confidentiality, integrity, and availability of information, commonly abbreviated to C.I.A} #card card-last-score:: 5 card-repeats:: 1